vEnhance/web.evanchen.cc/input/letters.md

 [^support]:
-    This is because I believe a good mentor should be unconditionally supportive, much like a parent,
+    This is because I believe a good mentor should be unconditionally supportive, much like a good friend, and that it's not my place to judge students.
-    and that it's not my place to judge students.
+    (I think parents should be like this too, but a lot of them aren't in practice.)

 ## {{ hl("sample", "Sample letter") }}